Sid James: Carry On films

 There were Carry On films in which James played characters who were not called Sid or Sidney: Carry On Constable (1960), in which he played Sergeant Frank Wilkins; Carry On Henry (1971), a parody of the TV series The Six Wives of Henry VIII; Carry On Abroad (1972), in which James's character was named Vic Flange; and Carry On Dick (1974), a parody version of the legend of the highwayman Dick Turpin.
 In Henry and Dick, James played the title roles, while in Carry On Cleo he played Mark Antony.
 In Carry On Cowboy (1965), he adopted an American accent for his part as "The Rumpo Kid".
-(James had previously played an American (with an American accent) in the films Give Us This Day (1949), Orders Are Orders (1954), A Yank in Ermine (1955), Wicked as They Come (1956), Chaplin's A King in New York (1957) and Another Time, Another Place (1958).)
+James had previously used American accents in the films Give Us This Day (1949), Orders Are Orders (1954), A Yank in Ermine (1955), Wicked as They Come (1956), Chaplin's A King in New York (1957), The Man Inside (1958), and Another Time, Another Place (1958).

+Following James and Hancock's professional split, Galton and Simpson continued to write for them individually.
+The Sidney Balmoral James character resurfaced in Citizen James (1960–1962), by which point Sid James was now consistently taking the lead role in his television work.
+Taxi!
+(1963–64) was his next series.
+A comedy-drama rather than a sitcom, it was created by Ted Willis, but although it ran to two series, the programme was not particularly successful.